fiddus/express-format-response/README.md

     }, responseFormatter(template));
 ```

+It is possible to set the response status code through the field responseCode in the `response` object.
+If nothing is set
+to this field, response code will be 200.

 ## TODO

 - Improve template parser
-- Add support to response status definition (today all responses that use this middleware will have 200 status)
 - Add support to error messages formatting

 ## Contributing